-- "Gatekeeper" means those individuals in a community who have face-to-face contact with large numbers of community members as part of their usual routine; they may be trained to identify persons at risk for mental health problems or suicide and refer them to treatment or supporting services as appropriate. - "Grant-in-aid" monies allocated by one level of government to another level of government to be used for specific purposes. - "Greater Avenues for Independence (GAIN)" helps CalWORKs participants prepare for and find employment.
+- "Gatekeeper" means those individuals in a community who have face-to-face contact with large numbers of community members as part of their usual routine; they may be trained to identify persons at risk for mental health problems or suicide and refer them to treatment or supporting services as appropriate. - "Generalized Anxiety Disorder (GAD)" is a mental disorder characterized by excessive, uncontrollable and often irrational worry that is apprehensive in expectation about events or activities. - "Grant-in-aid" monies allocated by one level of government to another level of government to be used for specific purposes. - "Greater Avenues for Independence (GAIN)" helps CalWORKs participants prepare for and find employment.
 Services include job finding workshops, supervised job search, vocational assessment, remedial education, vocational skills training, and work experience.
 Post employment services are also available to help employed participants retain their jobs, work toward a better one, and ultimately move to financial independence.
-GAIN also offers help with transportation, child care, special job-related expenses such as uniform and tools, as well as domestic violence, substance abuse and mental health counseling. - "Grievance" An expresión of dissatisfaction by beneficiary/client. - "Gross Program Budget" the sum total of the Net Program Budget and all "Third Party Revenues" shown in the Financial Summary. - "GROW" stands for General Relief Opportunities for Work.
+GAIN also offers help with transportation, child care, special job-related expenses such as uniform and tools, as well as domestic violence, substance abuse and mental health counseling. - "Grievance" An expresión of dissatisfaction by beneficiary/client. - "Gross Program Budget" the sum total of the Net Program Budget and all "Third Party Revenues" shown in the Financial Summary.

+- "GROW" stands for General Relief Opportunities for Work.
 Provides employment and training services to help employable General Alivio (GR) participants obtain jobs and achieve self-sufficiency.
-Participants are assigned to a GROW Case Manager (GCM) who will work with them to achieve their employment goals.

-"Guide to Procedure Codes" a manual created by DMH that defines specific mental health services covered under this contract and the acceptable codes that can be used to claim those services.
+Participants are assigned to a GROW Case Manager (GCM) who will work with them to achieve their employment goals. - "Guide to Procedure Codes" a manual created by DMH that defines specific mental health services covered under this contract and the acceptable codes that can be used to claim those services.